DarienLibrary/website_content/content/_finished/summerreading/summer_reading_kids.md

 Courtyard
 <br />
 <br />
 Participants in Camp Darien (K to 6) are invited to join our Finale Party.
 There will be music, raffles, food, games, and photo-ops.
-The winner of the Camp Darien Challenge will also be announced.
+The winner of the Camp Darien Challenge will be announced.
 Registration begins on Tuesday, August 1st.
 <br />
 </div>
 </div>